OpenFn/kit/examples/compiler-worker/README.md

-# Compiler Worker
+# Describe Package Worker

-A living example of how to use the `@openfn/compiler` worker in a browser.
+A living example of how to use the `@openfn/describe-package` worker in a browser.

 ## Running